 Budgets are a quantified reflection of the proposed research and therefore should be an accurate representation of all resources needed for a successful project.
 Investigators should identify direct costs including labor and supplies as well as any cost share that may be required by Hendrix Cash Match or In-Kind Match.
 Investigators seeking grant opportunities should be aware of any cost share requirements as well as any limitations on charging indirect expense.
-To increase the broad impact of grant work, it is generally recommended that grant proposals include student internship opportunities.

 Requests for cash or in-kind match requires pre-approval from the Executive Vice President of Finance.
-Preapproval from the Provost is required for all match requests involving faculty salary or benefits.
-Contact the Grants Manager to facilitate the approval documents for cost share requirements.
-These approvals should be obtained in advance and included in the grant checklist 7 days prior to the due date of the grant application.
 All grant proposals are reviewed for risk by the business office.